SoftBank's Son hails 'golden eggs' as Vision Fund rallies

 “Our vision never changed,” Son told a news conference in Tokyo after his company announced its latest results.
 “Golden eggs are not produced by chance,” he added, returning to a favoured analogy that describes SoftBank as a goose that backs fast-growing companies such as Alibaba that are its golden eggs.

-Rock bottom interest rates and an ebullient market that is driving tech stock gains have helped the turnaround at the Vision Fund unit.

-Softbank-backed firms that went public during the quarter include selling platform Opendoor and food delivery app operator Doordash.
+Softbank-backed firms that went public during the quarter include selling platform Opendoor and food delivery app operator Doordash, with unrealised gains in the latter totalling $10.7 billion.

-Son also said that the coronavirus pandemic had not slowed down the funds’ activities, saying that the switch to “back to back” online meetings because of travel restrictions had helped improve management efficiency.
+Son, who was dressed in a white turtleneck and dark suit, said he had turned to back-to-back online meetings to run his investing empire during the pandemic.

-Almost half of the first Vision Fund’s portfolio, which includes a stake in Uber Technologies, was exited or listed at the end of December, offering liquidity to fund backers that include the sovereign wealth funds of Saudi Arabia and Abu Dhabi.
+Almost half of the first Vision Fund’s portfolio, which includes a stake in Uber Technologies, was exited or listed at the end of December, offering liquidity to the fund backed by the sovereign wealth funds of Saudi Arabia and Abu Dhabi.

-Chinese regulators halted the bumper IPO of its Alibaba’s fintech affiliate Ant in November.
-Son said China is becoming more concerned about antitrust and financial regulation but this is necessary for companies that will continue to grow.

-Softbank’s trading unit SB Northstar disclosed stakes in listed tech stocks including American Despository Receipts in Taiwan Semiconductor Manufacturing Co worth $22 billion at the end of December.
+Softbank’s trading unit SB Northstar, which has been investing the group’s cash reserves, disclosed stakes in listed tech stocks including American Despository Receipts in Taiwan Semiconductor Manufacturing Co worth $22 billion at the end of December.

-It recorded a 169.8 billion yen loss on its investments during the quarter.

-Son said its performance had improved since the start of the year and described the unit as still being in a trial phase.
+The unit booked a $2.7 billion derivative loss during the quarter.
+Son said SB Northstar’s performance has improved since the start of the year and that it is still in a trial phase.

+Chinese regulators halted the bumper IPO of Alibaba’s fintech affiliate Ant in November.
+Son, whose shares in Alibaba are his largest asset, said China is becoming more concerned about antitrust and financial regulation but this is necessary for companies that will continue to grow.

+Alibaba founder Jack Ma, who has been mostly out of the public eye since the IPO halt, has been drawing pictures and sending them to Son, he said.
+The Japanese billionaire said he has also been drawing before bed.

 During the third quarter, Softbank Group’s net profit ballooned more than 20 times to 1.17 trillion yen ($11.09 billion).
 That compared with an estimate of 171 billion yen from four analysts polled by Refinitiv SmartEstimate.